 I know that it has been helpful in my own life.
 But it is not a tool that everyone is comfortable using.

 What do I mean by gallows humor?
-You probably have a mental picture that comes to mind—something that is deadly serious and awkwardly funny at the same time.
+You probably have a mental picture that comes to mind—deadly serious and awkwardly funny at the same time.

 The term was coined to describe a condemned person’s final statements before being executed, which often contained witty remarks directed at themselves, a family member, or a government official.

 (You can insert your joke here about the killer crowd who were present.
 Go on.
 You know you want to.)

 Why would a condemned individual make light of their impending exit?

 Maybe it was a way to deal with overwhelming anxiety or express their unique perspective and wisdom to a captive audience.
 Or perhaps, they just wanted to get the last word in?

 Today, we can observe examples of grim humor in many high-stress trauma-related fields, such as the military or medical professions.

 My scholarly friends contend that gallows humor attempts to treat serious, frightening, or painful life experiences from the victim’s perspective.
 At the same time, I was hoping to receive an empathetic response and laughter from the audience.

-(Imagine Bob Newhart reading the previous sentence, and it will be much funnier.
+(Imagine Bob Newhart reading the previous sentence; it will be much funnier.
 Or get a helium balloon and try reading it yourself.)

 How does gallows humor help me, and how can it empower abuse survivors?
 Can it work for others who are facing a hopeless situation?

-I’ve written about my encounter with a potential predator while looking for a support group in other places.
+I’ve written about my encounter with a potential predator while looking for a support group elsewhere.
 Unfortunately, I left that meeting in shame and determined to remain silent about the experience.
 Then, one day, I cracked a joke with a friend about the incident.